History

 Other fine examples are the Rathaus, the Town Hall, and the Pagodenburg, which was based on the Nymphenburg Park Pagoda in Munich and was built in the 18th century.

 One of Rastatt's most notable residents was Carl Schurz, who participated in the revolutionary uprising in Germany in 1848 to 1849 and famously escaped from the Rastatt Fortress through the sewers.
-He later emigrated to America where he went on to become US Minister for the Interior.
+He later emigrated to America where he went on to become US Secretary of the Interior.

-Rastatt is also a large meadowlands area - the Rastatt Rheinau Meadowlands .
+Rastatt has a large meadowlands area - the Rastatt Rheinau Meadowlands.
 These are ancient wetlands now legally protected to ensure that the wildlife, some of which is rare, remains protected.

 Rastatt today

-The town has a population of 48,000.
+The town has a population of 51,000.
 The central pedestrian area boasts local shops and rich Baroque architecture.
-There is also a colourful market to be explored, held three times a week.
+There is also a colourful markets at Christmas and other times of the year.

-There are many sporting facilities, with more than 20 halls available for schools and club sports and indoor/outdoor pools and an ice-rink.
+There are many sporting facilities, with more than 20 halls available for schools and club sports and indoor/outdoor pools.
 Nearby are lakes for swimming and diving, whilst white water canoeing can be enjoyed in the town centre at the Schachtelbach rapids!

 Rastatt offers plenty of entertainment too, with a large cinema complex, theatre and concert halls.
-Every two years the town hosts its famous five day street theatre festival, the tête à tête, which attracts artists and performers from all over the world.
+Every two years the town hosts its famous four-day street theatre festival, the tête à tête, which attracts artists and performers from all over the world.
+On alternate years the Stadtfest (town festival) takes place in the town square with a large stage, abundant beer, refreshments stalls and entertainment to draw visitors from all over Europe.

 Woking and Rastatt became twin towns in April 2001, when, following contacts first made in 1999, the Mayors signed a Charter of Friendship.